Party of 4 planning visit to B.C. in May/June 2012....looking for outdoors experiences

 Tour the village(s) Horseshoe Bay, North Vancouver, and then back to the airport. over 7 years ago

 Definately see the Island but you way also want to consider heading from Vancouver to Hope via highway 1 then take Highway 3 through Manning Provincial Park to the Okanagan Valley.
 Highway 3 joins onto Highway 97 which will take you right through the Okanagan Valley to Vernon.
 At This point, most people tend to favour going through the Shuswap to Revelstoke and on to Banff.
 Instead of doing this, I would suggest taking highway 6 from Vernon to Nakusp and the Arrow Lakes and Kootenays district.
 If it's rivers and Lakes you're looking for, this is the route you want.
 Highway 6 takes you along a remote mellow little road along Arrow Lake to Nakusp and from there, through a small community called New Denver and into Nelson and the Kootenay lake region.
 Combine that with the Okanagan Valley and its days and days of Rivers and Lakes with all the camping and kayaking you could ever want.
 It also gives you a chance to hit up Kootenay National Park, Yoho National Park and Banff.
 The cool thing about driving in BC is there are so many loops to choose from, you can pick any direction and it will eventually meander along to where you want to be.
 For hiking depending on your level of health, check out the Emerald Triangle in Yoho National Park.
 It will drop your jaw for sure!!!
-If you like, here is a link to my flickr page with photos of the drive I just mentioned. http://www.flickr.com/photos/tritone510/collections/72157627064925738/ about 7 years ago
+If you like, here is a link to my flickr page with photos of the drive I just mentioned. http://www.flickr.com/photos/tritone510/collections/72157627064925738/ over 7 years ago